 David: Thank you Jeremy for this valuable advice - your massive experience shows.

-Dear readers, don’t forget that in addition to these great insights, Jeremy will be releasing a Masterclass entirely dedicated to live looping.
-It’s all happening on MasterTheHandpan.
+Dear readers, don’t forget that in addition to these great insights, Jeremy has released a Masterclass entirely dedicated to live looping.
+It’s all happening on MasterTheHandpan!

 Follow Jeremy on: